 Custody Laws and Domestic Violence

-Every state has laws that deal specifically with custody and visitation cases that involve domestic violence.
+Every state has laws that deal specifically with child custody and visitation cases that involve domestic violence.
 Once the court determines that there is a threat of new or continued domestic violence, the court will most likely err on the side of safety by ordering sole legal and physical custody to the non-violent parent.
-The amount of time that has passed between an incident of violence or abuse and the hearing date will bear little impact on the final order, though the judge will have discretion to consider extenuating circumstances and attempts at counseling or rehabilitation.
+However, the judge will have the discretion to consider extenuating circumstances and attempts at counseling or rehabilitation before issuing the final order.

 In some cases, a judge may allow joint custody and visitation when domestic violence has taken place in the past as long as certain guidelines have been followed and specific requirements have been fulfilled.